5K1PY/FolderMaker/Readme.md

     }
 }``
 (Here fileType is a global variable)
-When using templates in `dir` dictionary use template name as key and list or string that evaulates to list as arguments:
+When using templates in `dir` dictionary use template name as key and list or string that evaluates to list as arguments:
 `"dir"`: {
     "folder1": {
         "template1": ["1", "{var1}"]